Monarto Safari Park

 Monarto Safari Park, formerly known as Monarto Zoological Park and Monarto Zoo, is a 1500 ha open-range zoo near Murray Bridge in South Australia.
 By area, Monarto Safari Park is the largest zoo in Australia.
 It is located at Monarto, approximately 70 km from Adelaide's centre.

 The safari park houses over 500 animals representing more than 50 different species.
 It is home to a large selection of exotic and native animals, particularly focusing on native African species.
-In 2024 the park welcomed over 200,000+ visitors.
+In the period 2024-2025 the park welcomed over 210,000+ visitors.
 Monarto is administered by the Royal Zoological Society of South Australia, a non-profit organization who also run Adelaide Zoo.
 Monarto Safari Park is the world's largest safari park outside Africa.